 Experience high tea in style

-If you are a tea lover and wish to experience it properly, when we would recommend high tea at a tea house in Camden, or one of the many other wonderful tea houses around.
+If you are a tea lover and wish to experience it properly when we would recommend high tea at a tea house, or one of the many other wonderful tea houses around.
 It’s the perfect way to experience some delicious food and drinks in a sophisticated dining experience with your favourite people.

 With so many different variations, it can get confusing.
 However, as discussed in this article, many of the terms are actually interchangeable: